 Is the mediated agreement legally binding?

 Yes.
-Once signed by both parties and their attorneys, a mediated settlement agreement becomes legally binding.
+Once signed by both parties and their divorce attorney, a mediated settlement agreement becomes legally binding.
 When the court incorporates this agreement into your final divorce decree, it carries the same enforceability as any court judgment.

 How long does divorce mediation typically take?